petermoresi/deepcrypt/README.md

 # deepcrypt

 Node.js library to encrypt object while maintaining object structure.
+The values are encrypted but your keys are not.
+Built to stuff encrypted objects into NoSQL databases like MongoDB.

 ## install